NikJagan/Rotterdam-Citizenship-Appointment/README.md

-## Rotterdam Citizenship Appointment Scraper
+## Rotterdam Municipality Naturalization Appointment

 A Playwright-based Python script that checks appointment availability for Rotterdam naturalisation and notifies a Supabase Edge Function when a slot appears.